Define Sexual Harassment: Everything You Need to Know

 - The result of the actions of the alleged harasser

 In order to deal with the difference of how sexual harassment is seen, the court system has developed a new way to review sexual harassment claims.
 Under the old way, claims were viewed based on traditional gender, which resulted in being biased toward males.
 Now claims are viewed in many states based on the perspective of a person of the same sex, which eliminated the difference in perspective based on gender.

 If you need help with how to define sexual harassment in the workplace, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.